sjb-ch1mp/LinkRippr/README.md

 LinkRippr uses regex to define Javascript signatures.
 If you are unfamiliar with regex, there are many free resources available on the internet to learn (here's a good one to get you started: [RegexOne](https://regexone.com/)).
 Each JavaScript signature must have a unique identifier.

 #### Hints and Gotchas
+##### Signature and Name Uniqueness
+Any given JavaScript signature name must be unique.
+Additionally, any given JavaScript signature (i.e. the Signature regex) must be unique as well.

 ##### Signature Terminators
 When LinkRippr detects a JavaScript signature in a `<script>` element, it will extract the portion of the script block in one of the following two ways: